 American dog ticks are parasitic pests that are not pleasant to have around.
 The sneaky pests can make your family and your pet sick.
-Even if you don’t have dogs or domestic animals, you still need to know about the American dog tick and the many threats that they present.
+Even if you don’t have dogs, cats, or domestic animals, you still need to know about the American dog tick and the many threats that they present.

-The American dog tick, also called a dog tick and a wood tick, is small and brown with a large, round body.
+The American dog tick, also called the dog tick or the wood tick, is small and brown with a large, round body.
 An unfed female is about 5 mm long, and the male measures 3.6 mm.
 The dog tick has 8 legs and grayish silver markings on the back of its body.
 The body looks like a shield.
 When the tick is fully engorged with blood after feeding, the body transforms into a light brown color and the size increases up to 10-15 mm.

 An American dog tick can latch on to its host out in the woods, on a hiking trail, and even in your own backyard.
 Ticks gather when mammals are present.
 The scent of animals brings ticks out to roadsides and trails where they can get onto you and your pets.
 American dog ticks prefer areas that are grassy and vegetation is low.

 Unfortunately, American dog ticks feed on blood.
 They start feeding on the blood of mammals almost immediately, but larvae can survive nearly a year without feeding.
 When larvae hatch, they start questing.
 This means that the young ticks hang out mostly on the ground or climb vegetation and wait for small animals to go by so they can latch on.
 At this stage, they feed primarily on mice (deer mice and house mice) and other small rodents.